jax-ml/jax/docs/201/shard-map.md

 Indeed, this implementation is often used on both TPU and GPU!

-The reason `psum_scatter` can require about half the communication as a full `psum` is illustrated in the `ppermute` section.
+The reason `psum_scatter` can require about half as much communication as a full `psum` is illustrated in the `ppermute` section.

 Another intuition is that we can use `psum_scatter` to implement a distributed matrix multiplication with inputs and outputs sharded over the same axis.
 In